ffcb/qos/README.md

 # qos
-scripts for (de-)activating qos for the uplink
+These scripts can be used at OpenWrt-devices for (de-)activating QoS for the uplink